profile photo

 Mariya Hendriksen, Tabish Rashid, David Bignell, Raluca Georgescu, Abdelhak Lemkhenter, Katja Hoffman, Sam Devlin*, Sarah Parisot*

-We address the challenge of automated evaluation for world model rollouts by introducing a structured protocol and UNIVERSE, a method for adapting vision-language models through unified fine-tuning to assess temporal and semantic fidelity.
+We focus on the challenge of automated evaluation for world model rollouts and introduce a structured semantic protocol for this domain.
+We also propose UNIVERSE, a method for efficient adaptation of VLMs to this scenario.

 VennDiagram Demonstrating and Reducing Shortcuts in Vision-Language Representation Learning.